Kõpu Lighthouse: Reconstruction into a lighthouse and rebuilding

 In August 1649 an open iron fire grate was affixed to the top of the tower and a wooden staircase was built to its outside wall.
 Originally it was planned to burn coal in the lighthouse, but due to high transport costs of coal, wood was used instead.

 The fire consumed up to 1000 cords of firewood every year during the 180-day navigation period, a quantity so great that it led to deforestation of most of the Kõpu peninsula.
-A team of six was on guard every night, but storms extinguished the fire often.
+A team of six was on guard every night, but storms often extinguished the fire.
 A rule passed in 1652 decreed that the fire must be strong and a fathom (~2 yd) high.

 Count Axel Julius De la Gardie bought the island of Hiiumaa from the King of Sweden for 38,000 thalers and took over management of the Kõpu Lighthouse in 1659.
 He had its height extended to 35.6 m and the wooden stairs replaced with an iron staircase.
 The light, now visible from as far as 24 km away, was lit one hour after the sun set and extinguished one hour before sunrise.

 The Russian Empire took over the administration of the lighthouse in 1810 and a major reconstruction of the tower began.
 A room for a team of six men was cut to the southern buttress and from there a stone staircase up to the tower.
-Into the upper part two subsidiary rooms were cut, one on top of the other, and a new lantern room was built on top of them.
+Two subsidiary rooms were cut into the upper part, one on top of the other, and a new lantern room was built on top of them.
 The lantern room housed twenty three oil lamps, using silver-plated brass reflectors.
 The lamps burned hemp oil, requiring 3.28 t yearly.